HerveAbdi/data4PCCAR/README.md

  ### supplementaryObservations4PLSC

- compute the value  of the latent variables for supplementary observations for a PLSC model from `TExPosition::PLS`.
+ Computes the value  of the latent variables for supplementary observations for a PLSC model from `TExPosition::PLS`.

 ### supplementaryObservations4PLSCA

-  compute the value  of the latent variables for supplementary observations for a PLSCA model from `TExPosition::PLSCA`.
+  Computes the value  of the latent variables for supplementary observations for a PLSCA model from `TExPosition::PLSCA`.

 ### supplementaryVariables4PLSC

-projects supplementary variables (columns) for a PLSC analysis
+Projects supplementary variables (columns) for a PLSC analysis
  (computed with  `TExPosition::tepPLS`.
- Includes the internal funciton `projOnDualSet4PLSC`.
+ Includes the internal function `projOnDualSet4PLSC`.

 ### supplementaryVariables4PLSCA

-projects supplementary variables (columns) for a PLSCA  analysis
+Projects supplementary variables (columns) for a PLSCA  analysis
  (computed with  `TExPosition::tepPLSCA)`.